 Salerno or Sorrento?

-This was actually the deciding factor that led us to stay in Salerno on our latest trip to Italy (March 2022).
+This was actually the deciding factor that led us to stay in Salerno on our March 2022 trip to Italy.
 With no planned destination, my husband and I had just finished up exploring the Herculaneum ruins outside Naples and weren’t sure where to go next.

 We were considering Sorrento since we’d been there a few years before and liked it, but we didn’t want to drive over an hour to get just across the bay.
 Instead, we saw Salerno was also on the coast and just a quick drive over the mountains!

 If you’ve ever attempted to drive to or around the Amalfi Coast, one truth stands out above the rest – there is NOWHERE TO PARK.
 Sure, there are small parking areas here and there.
 But based on the number of people and cars that visit this region, chances are you’re going to be out of luck or out of tons of money.